GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 ![](assets/pipeline-example.gif)

+This GIF shows the graph that will be visualised when running the tool.
+The graph is an HTML page that is rendered as an iFrame in the Jupyter Notebook.
+You can zoom in, zoom out, select (or deselect) a node to see more details about it.
+Each node represents a table, and each edge represents a pipeline from one table to another.
+The weight of the edges indicates the frequency of jobs of that pipeline compared to the rest of the pipelines in the current graph.

 #### <b>Analysing the Result</b>
 As can be seen from the GIF, the tool will visualise all the pipelines associated with a table.
 To be specific, this includes all query jobs that has this table of interest as its source or destination table.
 As mentioned above, for every query job, there are source table(s) and also a single destination table.